stratosphereips/zeek-package-IRC/README.md

 # IRC-Zeek-package
-Zeek Package that extracts features of IRC communication that is automatically recognized from pcap file.
+IRC Feature Extractor Zeek Package extends the functionality of Zeek network analysis framework.
+This package automatically recognizes IRC communication in a packet capture (pcap) file and automatically extract features from it.
+The goal for the feature extraction is to describe an individual IRC communications that occur in the pcap file as accurately as possible.

 ## Installation
-To install the package do the following in the package directory:
+To install the package, run the following commands in the directory where you want to install the package:
 ```bash
 $ git clone git@github.com:stratosphereips/IRC-Zeek-package.git
 $ cd IRC-Zeek-package
 $ zkg install .
 ```
 ## Run
-To extract the IRC features on selected pcap file that contains IRC, the only thing that you need to do is to run following command in terminal:
+To extract the IRC features on the selected pcap file that contains IRC, run the following command in a terminal:
 ```bash
 $ zeek -r file.pcap irc_feature_extractor
 ```
-output will be redirected `irc_features.log` file in zeek log format.
+The output will be stored in  `irc_features.log` file in zeek log format.
+The log will look like this:

-### Example output log
 ```
 #separator \x09
 #set_separator	,